 Thrive under stress and crush your goals with these 10 instant tips for your mental health.

 What are some examples of optimism?

-Like I’ve mentioned before, optimism is looking at the positives of probable events.
+As I’ve mentioned before, optimism is looking at the positives of probable events.
 It basically means seeing the positives and the opportunities of certain scenarios, no matter what the odds might say.

-Example 1: Getting your only debit card blocked in a foreign country
+1. Getting your only debit card blocked in a foreign country

 So what did he do?

 He freaked out for a moment, as he was in a foreign country without any money.
 He even thought of going back home but then wisely decided to tackle his problem like an optimist

 He soon found that cryptocurrency (he’s a crypto fan) could easily be exchanged for the local currency.
 So he looked for people online to help him out and within a few hours, he exchanged some of his crypto for the local currency.

 While a pessimist would've given up and blamed the world (anybody but himself) for not having a backup plan, the optimist in him focused on solutions and eventually found one.